-Mr. Giles: \$253,728 in relocation expenses, including \$2,128 in temporary living expense reimbursements.
-The remaining amount consists of \$6,500 for repair and maintenance of Mr. Giles' former home while it was on the market and a difference of \$245,100 between the appraised value at which the Company purchased the home and the price at which it was ultimately sold.
+During fiscal 2007, Mr. Giles received \$253,728 in relocation expenses, including \$2,128 in temporary living expense reimbursements.
+The remaining amount consisted of \$6,500 for repair and maintenance of Mr. Giles's former home and a difference of \$245,100 between the appraised value at which the Company purchased the home and the expected sales price at the end of fiscal year 2007.

-- (C) Represents employer contributions to the AutoZone, Inc. 401(k) Plan and the AutoZone, Inc. Executive Deferred Compensation Plan. - (D) Represents a transition payment to Mr. Goldsmith which the Company pays to certain individuals due to their age and service as of the date the AutoZone, Inc. Associates Pension Plan was frozen.
+- (C) Represents employer contributions to the AutoZone, Inc. 401(k) Plan and the AutoZone, Inc. Executive Deferred Compensation Plan. - (D) Represents transition payments to Mr. Goldsmith which the Company pays to certain individuals due to their age and service as of the date the AutoZone, Inc. Associates Pension Plan was frozen.